qfpl/blog/content/drafts/intro-to-state-machine-testing-2.md

 state updates, and `Ensure` for assertions.

 `Require` is a predicate on the current state and input that checks if it still makes sense to run a command.
 This is important when shrinking.
-If `hedgehog` finds a test failure and shrinks inputs to find a minimal example, it also shrinks the list of commands.
-If the list of commands changes, then the state is likely to change, which means that the checks performed in the generator using an old state may no longer be valid.
+As with regular properties, if `hedgehog` finds a test failure in a state test it will attempt to shrink inputs and find a minimal example.
+In doing so, `hedgehog` will shrink both the values used in each input as well as the sequence of commands it runs.
+It follows that if the list of commands changes, then the state is likely to change.
+Given generators are only run once at the beginning of the test, and not before each shrink, checks performed in the generator using an old state may no longer be valid when shrinking.
+This is why we must check that it's still valid to run each command before testing a shrink.
+You'll notice as we progress that there is often a close relationship between the logic in command generators and `Require` callbacks, and this is why.

 `Update` is used to update the state we're tracking in our tests.
 Given the old state, the input, and the output, it produces a new state.